kevinrhidalgo/salud/README.md

   # Installation
-  To run the installation, use the following code: npm i, followed by npm start or node server.js
+  To run the installation, use the following code: git clone code, than npm i, followed by npm start or node server.js
   # usage
   Git clone, Git pull, Git add, Git commit, Git push
   # License